leonw774/MyMidiModel/README.md

 - `learn_vocab.cpp`
 - `functions.cpp` and `functions.hpp`: Other functions and algorithms.

-They should compile to two binaries with `make -C bpe/`:
+They should compile to two binaries with `make -C bpe all`:

 - `apply_vocab`: Apply merge operations with a known shape list to a corpus file.
 Output a new corpus file.
 - `learn_vocab`: Do Multi-node BPE to a corpus file.
 Output a new corpus file and a shape list in `shape_vocab`.